Craigslist: Criticism

 if its users violate federal sex-trafficking laws (see Dart v.
 Craigslist, Inc.).

 In July 2005, the San Francisco Chronicle criticized Craigslist for allowing ads from dog breeders, stating that this could encourage the over-breeding and irresponsible selling of pit bulls in the Bay Area.
 According to Craigslist's terms of service, the sale of pets is prohibited, though re-homing with small adoption fees is acceptable.

-In addition to allowing illegal activities and to poor customer protection, Craigslist has been numerous times accused of unfair competition.
+In addition to allowing illegal activities and to poor customer protection, Craigslist has been accused of unfair competition numerous times.
 For example, in January 2006, the San Francisco Bay Guardian published an editorial claiming that Craigslist could threaten the business of local alternative newspapers.

-L. Gordon Crovitz, writing for The Wall Street Journal, criticized the company for using lawsuits "to prevent anyone from doing to it what it did to newspapers", contrary to the spirit of the website, which describes itself as a "noncommercial nature, public service mission, and noncorporate culture".
+L. Gordon Crovitz, writing for The Wall Street Journal, criticized the company for using lawsuits "to prevent anyone from doing to it what it did to newspapers," contrary to the spirit of the website, which describes itself as a "noncommercial nature, public service mission, and noncorporate culture".

 This article was a reaction to lawsuits from Craigslist, which Crovitz says were intended to prevent competition.
-Craigslist filed a trademark lawsuit against the Swedish luxury marketplace website Jameslist.com on July 11, 2012, forcing the company to rename to JamesEdition.
+Craigslist filed a trademark lawsuit against the Swedish luxury marketplace website, Jameslist.com, on July 11, 2012, forcing the company to rename it JamesEdition.

 In 2012, Craigslist sued PadMapper, a site that hoped to improve the user interface for browsing housing ads, and 3Taps, a company that helped PadMapper obtain data from Craigslist, in Craigslist v.
 3Taps.
 This led users to criticize Craigslist for trying to shut down a service that was useful to them.